-The extraction approach proposed here consists of into two phases:

-- Focused Elicitation - Automated Extraction
+The extraction approach proposed here consists of two phases: (i) Focused Elicitation and (ii) Automated Extraction.
 The goal of the first phase is to organize collaboration of the domain experts on model elicitation with a specific focus on the domain: the natural language input for the domain extraction system should have a reasonable fit with the meta-model that is used.
 To ensure such a fit we propose to use variants of a dialogue game.
 The main advantage of dialogue games is that the users can be manipulated to keep their sentences simple.